SaladTechnologies/mds/inference-server/README.md

-## Reference Implementation of Inference Servers running on SaladCloud
+## Reference Implementation of Inference Servers on SaladCloud

 This demo app offers a reference implementation of inference servers in both Python and TypeScript, deployed on SaladCloud.